 | February 26, 2011

-William (Bill) Monroe raises AWA-certified beef cattle, laying hens, and pastured pigs at Monroe-Ashby Farms in central Florida.
+William (Bill) Monroe raises AWA-certified beef cattle and pastured pigs at Monroe-Ashby Farms in central Florida.
 The pigs are the major operation of the farm and Bill is rightly proud of his breeding program – and the resulting product.
 “They are a special cross of traditional breeds.
 The Berkshire and Duroc cross produces a vigorous, naturally healthy pig and a wonderful pork product,” he explains.
 “Their diet consists of acorns, whole grains, fruits, and vegetables.”

 By Andrew Gunther

 Just when you thought the scandal surrounding genetically modified (GM) crops couldn’t get any worse, breaking news of a novel pathogenic microorganism that might be linked to GM agriculture is spreading like wildfire across the internet.
 While you couldn’t write a better sci-fi script if you tried, this research is potentially of grave concern.